-Individual Mini Egg Cheesecakes for Easter – No Bake Recipe
+Mini Cheesecakes for Easter – Mini Egg Cheesecake

-These No Bake Individual Mini Egg Cheesecakes are a super easy and cute way to make Easter desserts.
-A vanilla cream base with chopped in mini eggs stirred in.
+These Easy Mini Egg Cheesecakes are a super easy and cute way to make an Easter desserts.
+These no bake Easter cheesecakes are made of a vanilla cream base with chopped in mini eggs stirred in.
+Mini cheesecakes are so easy to make perfect for a quick dessert but also great for summer picnic food too!
+I hope you enjoy these individual mini egg cheesecakes.

 A little joy about these cheesecakes are you can make them in clip lock jars or similar, and take them out for a picnic.
 The cheesecakes travel surprisingly well.